What Is a Green Card Joint Sponsor?

 Many prospective joint sponsors are understandably concerned about the legal commitment involved in this arrangement.
 But there’s no need to worry!
 The joint sponsor’s obligations have an expiration date, and it’s rare for joint sponsors to ever actually need to provide financial support.
 Joint sponsorship is essentially an insurance policy for the U.S. government in the unlikely event that the primary sponsor cannot fulfill their financial obligation to the future green card holder.

 Throughout the rest of this article, we will focus just on joint sponsors for spouses seeking a marriage-based green card.
-More specifically, this guide will cover:

-The minimum for most sponsors is 125% of the Federal Poverty Guidelines for their household size and location.
-For a couple who live in the 48 contiguous states (mainland United States) and have no children, the required minimum annual income is currently $20,575.
+The minimum required income for most sponsors is 125% of the Federal Poverty Guidelines for their household size and location.
+For a couple who live in the 48 contiguous states (mainland United States) and have no children, the required minimum annual income is currently $24,650.
 If income is too low, then assets can be used — but these assets must equal 5 times the difference between the joint sponsor’s income and the minimum required income.

 Boundless has a detailed guide on the income and asset requirements by location for different household sizes.
 This guide also includes information about the types of income and assets that a joint sponsor can use to meet the financial requirement.